AdamKyle/flare/resources/info/tips/section-1.md

 There are a verity of ways you can increase these stats and skill.
 One way is to level the [skill](/information/skills) and another is to equip enchanted gear.

 Base gear, from the shop, will only get you so far.
-The shop ends at gear costing 2 billion gold, but you can craft beyond what the shop carries as well as upgrade that crafted gear. however later, we will learn about [enchantments](/information/enchanting) and [random enchants (uniques)](/information/random-enchants) that turn your items green!
+The shop ends at gear costing 2 billion gold, but you can craft beyond what the shop carries.
+However, later we will learn about [enchantments](/information/enchanting) and [random enchants (uniques)](/information/random-enchants) that turn your items green!

 These can further raise the states, even specialize in specific stats, skills, damage types and so on.
-Later when you are not weak and pathetic and can hold your own, you can invest in these items.
-We will even do some later on!
-How fun!
+We will investigate these a bit later.

-Come now child, back to the task at hand ...
+*Come now child, back to the task at hand ...*

 You still have that character sheet open in one of those tabs right?
 If so, close any tab other than Game tab and the character sheet.
 Great!

 Now, on the character sheet at the very top, look for a tab called [Factions](/information/factions).
 Click it.
+You can read the aforementioned link to see images and other bits of information.

 You should see a table of map names, and factions.
 We're going to do the first one together, Surface.
 When we are done you will be the Mercenary of Surface and have a very powerful unique item, that will grow with you as you level.
 But more on that later.